GarrettS/Singular-Health/README.md

 * Schedules are hard to adhere to.
 Patients and doctors are frequently late.

+## Synopsis:
-Synopsis: Let patients manage their own records and billing through the app.
-Patients can also inquire, share records, and share media (photos, videos, files) with new or existing providers.
-Physicians can communicate and schedule directly with patients through the app, bypassing medical office staff.
+Let patients manage their own records and billing through the app.
+Patients can also inquire and share records and share media (photos, videos, files) with new or existing providers.
+Let physicians communicate and schedule directly with patients through the app, bypassing medical office staff.

+Expected impact:
+Reduced cost of practice for physicians.
+Decreased cost of starting for medical practitioners leading to increased number of private practices and more innovative, emerging healthcare solutions to reach more people.

+Improved quality of care, better health, and better quality of life, worldwide.
+Worldwide healthcare marketplace significant impact, as providers can assist those in third world countries.
+Developing countries that provide competitive pricing have access to first world country marketplace and money.

-Core features:
+## Core features:
  * Medical records online, always accessible by patients
  * Payment system ensures that providers receive payment for no-shows
  * Dispute resolution for unprofessionalism, unpunctuality